Will my home look exactly like the renderings?

 Can I store items in my garage before possession?

 Access to the garage for storage prior to closing is not permitted.
-Until closing, your home remains an active construction site with trades and personnel regularly on the property.
-Allowing personal belongings on site presents both a safety and liability risk that we are not able to accommodate.
+Until closing, your home remains an active construction site with trades and personnel regularly on the property, and allowing personal belongings on site presents a safety and liability risk we're not able to accommodate.

 Can I pay trades or suppliers directly to make changes during construction?

-Absolutely not.
-Any direct arrangements made with trades or suppliers on site whether for changes, additions, or otherwise constitute a breach of your Agreement of Purchase and Sale.
+No. Any direct arrangement made with trades or suppliers on site, whether for changes, additions, or otherwise, constitutes a breach of your Agreement of Purchase and Sale.
 All changes must be requested through Veracious directly, without exception.
-Unauthorized arrangements will be treated seriously and may have significant legal and financial consequences.
+Unauthorized arrangements are treated seriously and may carry significant legal and financial consequences.

 Can my window covering supplier install before I take possession?

-Only Veracious developments-contracted trades are permitted on site during construction.
-Our trades carry the required liability insurance and WSIB coverage, and working exclusively with our team allows us to maintain control over the quality and schedule of your build.
-No outside contractors or suppliers are permitted on site prior to possession, without exception.
+No. Only Veracious-contracted trades are permitted on site before possession, so your window covering supplier can't install until after closing.
+Our trades carry the required liability insurance and WSIB coverage, and working exclusively with our team lets us maintain control over the quality and schedule of your build.
+Once you've taken possession, you're free to arrange installation whenever suits you.

 Why is there a colour difference between my hardwood floors and staircase?

-This is a natural characteristic of wood and a well-known reality in the industry.
-Hardwood flooring is prefinished in a controlled factory environment sanded, stained, and sealed under consistent conditions.
-Staircases, by contrast, are stained by hand on site.
+Some variation in colour and sheen between your hardwood floors and staircase is expected and is not considered a defect.
+Hardwood flooring is prefinished in a controlled factory environment, sanded, stained, and sealed under consistent conditions, while staircases are stained by hand on site.
 Because wood grain and species vary naturally, the two will never absorb stain in exactly the same way.
-Some variation in colour and sheen is to be expected and is not considered a defect.
+It's a natural characteristic of wood and a well-known reality in the industry.

 What if I need to change my closing date?

-We understand that life doesn't always go according to plan.
-That said, closing dates are set for good reason construction financing carries real daily costs, and every day beyond the scheduled date that title has not transferred has a financial impact on both parties.
+Closing dates can sometimes be adjusted, but not freely, because construction financing carries real daily costs and every day past the scheduled date that title hasn't transferred has a financial impact on both parties.
 If something has come up, please reach out to our team as early as possible and we'll do our best to work through it with you.
-Any changes will be subject to associated costs, and requests made within 30 days of your closing date will also incur administrative and legal fees.
+Any changes are subject to associated costs, and requests made within 30 days of your closing date also incur administrative and legal fees.

 Why do my tiles look slightly different than the samples I chose from?